Music technology development

 Music businesses deal with licensing rules, royalty structures, and metadata standards that most software platforms weren't built to handle.
 Territory-based rights enforcement, per-stream royalty calculations across multiple rights holders, and multi-DSP metadata delivery all require logic that generic platforms approximate rather than implement correctly.
 The errors compound over time.
 Incorrect royalty statements, metadata mismatches at DSPs, and licensing violations are all downstream consequences of software that wasn't built for the actual complexity.
 Custom software handles your specific deal types and rights structure from the start.

 Royalty statements are financial documents.
 Rights holders compare them against their own records and against DSP reports.
 Errors, even small ones, erode trust and create disputes that cost more to resolve than the original error was worth.
-A royalty system needs to apply your deal terms exactly, handle edge cases like multi-territory splits and catalogue recoupment correctly, and produce an audit trail that shows how every figure was calculated.
+A royalty system needs to apply your deal terms exactly, handle edge cases like multi-territory splits and catalog recoupment correctly, and produce an audit trail that shows how every figure was calculated.
 We build the calculation engine to be deterministic and testable so you can verify it against known figures before it goes live.

 Yes.
 Streaming platform architecture for large catalogs requires decisions at the infrastructure level: how tracks are stored, how audio is delivered, how metadata is indexed for search and discovery, and how rights checks are applied at playback time without adding latency.
 We design for catalog scale from the start rather than building for small catalogs and hoping it holds.
 Delivery uses adaptive bitrate streaming via CDN.
 Rights enforcement is applied server-side per stream.
 Catalog indexing uses search infrastructure designed for the query patterns a streaming platform generates.